inderjit303/32-bit-SRAM-/README.md

 # 32-bit SRAM implementation in eSim using Skywater 130nm CMOS technology:

-This repository contains an attempt to mixed signal design of a 32-bit SRAM using eSim and Google Skywater 130nm PDK
+This repository discusses implmentation of mixed signal design of a 32-bit SRAM using eSim and Google Skywater 130nm PDK

 - [Abstract](#abstract)
 - [Reference Circuit Diagram](#reference-circuit-diagram)